Cardinals vs. Tigers Player Props Betting Odds

 Báez Stats

-- Baez has five doubles, three home runs, seven walks and 15 RBI (27 total hits).
+- Baez has 28 hits with five doubles, three home runs, eight walks and 15 RBI.
 He's also stolen two bases.

 Báez Recent Games